simonecorsi/awesome/README.md

 *   [FusionAuth/fusionauth-typescript-client](https://github.com/FusionAuth/fusionauth-typescript-client) - A TypeScript client for FusionAuth

-*   [upstash/context7](https://github.com/upstash/context7) - Context7 MCP Server -- Up-to-date code documentation for LLMs and AI code editors
+*   [upstash/context7](https://github.com/upstash/context7) - Context7 Platform -- Up-to-date code documentation for LLMs and AI code editors

 *   [pavittarx/editorjs-html](https://github.com/pavittarx/editorjs-html) - A javascript library to parse editorjs clean data to html.
 It is adaptable and usable in all kind of projects.